-Thanks to rapid technology advancement, we no longer need a top-notch camera and other photography-related equipment to be qualified as photographers, we are all one ourselves with the existence of our smartphones and free photo-sharing platforms (Instagram, VSCO, Pinterest, etc) where we can show off our works and take inspiration from.
-As a matter of fact, never underestimate the quality and clarity cameras on our smartphones are capable of bringing, because they can be as outstanding as a camera that could easily cost you an arm and a leg, and not mention other relevant accessories like a camera bag, tripod, lenses, extra battery and many others of which you definitely don’t wish to be ripped off over.
-Invest in a high-functioning smartphone where you can multitask on and you’re good to go.
-As a result, we all have our favorite unique spots to take photos at which not everybody finds resonance with; abandoned construction sites though perceived as spooky to some, back alleys which may appear filthy to some, and as risky as it sounds, mountain peaks and rooftops.
+Thanks to rapid technological advancement, we no longer need a top-notch camera and other photography-related equipment to be qualified as photographers, we are all one ourselves with the existence of our smartphones and free photo-sharing platforms (Instagram, VSCO, Pinterest, etc.) where we can show off our works and take inspiration from.
+As a matter of fact, never underestimate the quality and clarity cameras on our smartphones are capable of bringing, because they can be as outstanding as a camera that could easily cost you an arm and a leg, not to mention other relevant accessories like a camera bag, tripod, lenses, extra battery and many others of which you definitely don’t wish to be ripped off over.
+Invest in a high-functioning smartphone that you can multitask on and you’re good to go.
+As a result, we all have our favourite unique spots to take photos at which not everybody finds resonance; abandoned construction sites though perceived as spooky to some, back alleys which may appear filthy to some, and as risky as it sounds, mountain peaks and rooftops.
 Yes, you heard it, rooftop photography, people actually do that.
 You could attempt provided you’re fine with heights and your roofs are as sturdy as metal roofers.

 “Rooftopping” Trendsetter – Tom Ryaboi

 The saying that goes “curiosity kills the cat” poses slight invalidity as Ryaboi proved it wrong.
 After checking whether the coast is clear, he decided to climb to the very top of a construction site in Toronto to take a snapshot of the skyline.
-He experienced an instant rush of adrenaline as he opened the doors to what he claimed was the “secret world of wonder”.
+He experienced an instant rush of adrenaline as he opened the doors to what he claimed as the “secret world of wonder”.
 Though a citizen of Toronto himself, he had never witnessed a view as astonishing as that from the rooftop.
 It felt as if everything from the street was muted and people and cars were moving in seemingly slow motion, it felt different and “magical”.
-His work immediately went viral, making roof-topping a phenomenon many photographers take inspiration from.
-He has since given the moniker “Roof Topper” for being the trendsetter.
+His work immediately went viral, making roof topping phenomena many photographers take inspiration from.
+He has since been given the moniker “Roof Topper” for being the trendsetter.

 “Even In My Sleep I Was Dreaming Of Roofs”

-While it may sound as an extraordinary yet optional measure to enhance photography skills, it is something that has been largely incorporated to Ryaboi’s daily endeavors’; as extreme as it may seem, he perceives every building he passed by as his potential target.
+While it may sound as an extraordinary yet optional measure to enhance photography skills, it is something that has been largely incorporated into Ryaboi’s daily endeavors’; as extreme as it may seem, he perceives every building he passed by as his potential target.
 Imagine having the desire to climb atop the roofs of every building you encounter, that’s precisely what his life is like on a regular basis, he simply can’t stop.
-Few aspects he takes into serious consideration prior to his attempt are the elevators, fire escapes, security, entrances, followed by the exits.
+A few aspects he takes into serious consideration prior to his attempt are the elevators, fire escapes, security, and entrances, followed by the exits.